FISH OIL

 Table 2 Footnote 2

-Adult maximum dose is supported by US FDA 1997.
+Adult maximum dose of EPA + DHA is supported by US FDA 2019 and EFSA 2012.
 Children and adolescent maximum doses are calculated as a fraction of the adult dose, are relative to body weight and caloric intake.

 Return to Table 2 footnote2 referrer